-- ab will not parse HTML to get the additional assets of each page (css, images, etc).
+- ab will not parse HTML to get the additional assets of each page (CSS, images, etc).

-- ab is an HTTP/1.0 client, not a HTTP/1.1 client, and “Connection: KeepAlive” (ab -k switch) requests of dynamic pages will not work… Dynamic pages don’t have a predetermined “Content-Length: value“, and using “Transfer-Encoding: chunked” is not possible with HTTP/1.0 clients.
+- ab is an HTTP/1.0 client, not an HTTP/1.1 client, and “Connection: KeepAlive” (ab -k switch) requests of dynamic pages will not work… Dynamic pages don’t have a predetermined “Content-Length: value“, and using “Transfer-Encoding: chunked” is not possible with HTTP/1.0 clients.

 KeepAlive – Apache Directive

 A Keep-Alive connection with an HTTP/1.0 client can only be used when the length of the content is known in advance.
 This implies that dynamic content will generally not use Keep-Alive connections to HTTP/1.0 clients.
-A persistent connection with an HTTP/1.0 client cannot make use of the chunked transfer-coding, and therefore MUST use a Content-Length for marking the ending boundary of each message.
+A persistent connection with an HTTP/1.0 client cannot make use of the chunked transfer-coding and therefore MUST use a Content-Length for marking the ending boundary of each message.

 And given that these requests are generated from the same local system they are going to (i.e., the network layer is bypassed), this will create a peak level of requests that will cause Apache to stop responding and the OS to start blocking/dropping additional requests.

 ab -c (concurrent number of requests to do at the same time) is, the lower your -n (total number of requests to perform) should be… Even with a -c of 5, -n should not be more than 200.